THE GOSE IS A SOUR BEER STYLE ORIGINATING IN GOSLAR, GERMANY IN THE EARLY 16TH CENTURY.

 As the Reinheitsgebot (“German Beer Purity Law of 1516”) dictated that beer would be made with only water, barley, hops, and yeast, German brewers found other ways to introduce creativity into their craft.
 The Gose (pronounced “goes-uh”), an unusual beer style from Goslar, is a prime example.
 In honor of the release of our Small Batch Watermelon Gose this Thursday (July 27), here’s a little history on the style!

-In the beginning, this was a spontaneous fermenting brew, meaning no yeast was added since the beer fermented all on its own.
-However, sometime around the 1880s as the style became more popular and the understanding of yeast more sophisticated, brewers needed a way to control the fermentation.
+This began as a spontaneous fermenting brew, meaning no yeast was added since the beer fermented all on its own.
+However, sometime around the 1880s as the style became more popular and the understanding of yeast more sophisticated, brewers needed to control the fermentation.
 Their solution was to add top-fermenting yeast and lactic acid bacteria – lactobacillus.
 Lactobacillus is like yeast in that it “eats up” the sugar in the wort, but instead of converting sugar to alcohol, it converts sugar to lactic acid.
 This in turn lowers the pH of the beer, giving it a clean, sour taste.

 Historically, the Gose was delivered in barrels while still fermenting.
-The barrels would then be stored in cool cellars with a hole left open in the top for spent yeast and krausen (foamy head formed during fermentation) to escape.
-Brewers knew the beer was ready to bottle when the krausen stopped pouring out of the hole.
-The beer was then emptied from the barrels into tanks and from there filled into traditional long-neck bottles.
+The barrels were stored in cool cellars with a hole left open in the top for spent yeast and krausen (foamy head formed during fermentation) to escape.
+Brewers knew the beer was ready when the krausen stopped pouring out.
+The beer was emptied from the barrels into tanks and filled into traditional long-neck bottles.
 The bottles were not closed with corks or caps but with a flor (yeast plug) that rose up the neck of the bottle during secondary fermentation.

 During World War II there was only one brewery, Rittergutsbrauerei Döllnitz, left producing the Gose style, and that brewery closed in 1945 – perhaps in part due to having no hope of ever fitting its name onto a T-shirt.
 Regardless, the brewery closing seemed to signal the end for the Gose.
 Or maybe not.